MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/FY25_VTD_Demos/DEMO_demo_setup.md

 In this task, you'll enable device onboarding for your organization.

-1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account logged.
+1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin**.

     You should also still be logged into Microsoft Purview as the MOD Administrator.

 1. In the Microsoft Purview portal, select **Settings** from the left sidebar.
 Expand **Device onboarding** then select **Devices**.